cloudflare/workers-sdk/templates/worker-prospector/readme.md

 - `AUTH_TOKEN` - An optional token to use for authentication when scraping websites.
 If not provided, authentication will be disabled.
 If provided, it will be used to authenticate against the website using the Authorization header, passed as a bearer token.
 - `SITEMAP_URL` - The URL of the sitemap to use for scraping.
 This is required.

 Additionally, you must configure a D1 database and Queues instance.
-They should be configured in the `wrangler.toml` file:
+They should be configured in the `triangle.toml` file:

 ```toml
 [[ d1_databases ]]